Project status: Closed

 What else is being done to support carers?

-This Charter for Carers is part of a large program of work the ACT Government is undertaking to reform child, youth and family services.
+This Charter for Carers will form part of a large program of work the ACT Government is undertaking to reform child, youth and family services.
 We are making these improvements to ensure we strengthen families and keep children and young people safe and connected.

 The reform is focused on early support for children, young people and their families to facilitate positive life outcomes and ensure long term wellbeing for our community.